Want to Stand Out at a Craft Show? Try these Display Tricks

 4 – LIGHTING

-Brighter objects naturally grab the eye, so lights in your space can make your entire booth stand out.
+Brighter objects naturally grab the eye, so lights in your space can make your entire booth stand out, or highlight a section of your display.

 Lighting can also set the mood or create a different atmosphere.